khughitt/lit-walk/README.md

 lit-walk
 ========

-_Tools to help with understanding the scientific literature.._
+_A random walk across the science literature.._

 **Motivation**